shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 ```
 $ make
 ```
-What happened?
+What happened this time?
 Why?
 (Answer on the google survey)

 3. Look at the dates on the files `hello` and hello.cpp:
 ```